- やさしい日本語

 Specified Skills

-In order to secure human resources in the construction industry, "Specified Skills" is a status of residence for accepting foreigners who have a certain level of expertise and skills and are ready to work.
+In order to secure human resources in the construction industry, the status of residence is "Specified Skills" to accept foreigners who will be ready to work with certain expertise and skills.

-Those who have successfully completed the Technical Intern Training (ii) or passed a certain Japanese and The Specified Skills (i) Evaluation Exam in the construction field can obtain Specified Skilled Worker (i) status of residence.
+Those who have completed the Technical Intern Training (ii) well or passed a The Specified Skills (i) Evaluation Exam in certain Japanese and construction fields can obtain Specified Skilled Worker (i) status of residence.

-There are two types of Specified Skills, "Specified Skilled Worker (i)" and "Specified Skilled Worker (ii)", but as of February 2023, Specified Skilled Worker (ii) has only been granted in two fields: construction and shipbuilding and ship industry.
+There are two Specified Skills, "Specified Skilled Worker (i)" and "Specified Skilled Worker (ii)", but as of February 2023, Specified Skilled Worker (ii) is only granted in two fields: the construction field and the shipbuilding and shipbuilding industry field.

-*Added in May 2024: Of the 16 industries, 11 fields can be accepted by Specified Skilled Worker (ii), excluding nursing care, automobile transportation, railroads, forestry, and timber industries.
+*Added in May 2024: Of the total 16 industries, 11 fields can be accepted in Specified Skilled Worker (ii), excluding nursing care, Automobile transportation business, railways, forestry, and Wood industry.

-The total period of stay for Specified Skilled Worker (i) is up to 5 years.
+The maximum period of stay for Specified Skilled Worker (i) is 5 years.

-For more information about Specified Skills, please see "What is Specified Skills?
+For more information on Specified Skills, please see "What is Specified Skills?

 Preparing to accept foreigners into the construction industry